danielminami/accessible_memory_game_shopify/README.md

     * `CustomRetrofit` implementation enhances code reusability and allows a smooth switch on/off network `Interceptors`.

 - [x] Automated tests and build
-    * Daily builds are ran at [Buildkite](http://www.buildkite.com) to ensure code passes the tests and compiles successfully.
-Tests are written in Kotlin.
+    * Scheduled builds are ran at [Buildkite](http://www.buildkite.com) to ensure code passes the tests and compiles successfully.
+Tests were written in **Kotlin**.

 - [x] Settings screen
-    * Settings page allows users to change the difficulty level an also set the user experience.
+    * Settings page allows users to change the difficulty level an also set the user experience for Accessibility.

 - [x] Custom Fragment Class
     * This extended Fragment Class logs the `Fragment` lifecycle, so we know what is going on under the hood.
 This is specially handy for debugging, as the application grows.